peterc-s/Soundcloud-Playlist-Downloader/README.md

 You should now have all the songs in your playlists downloaded with thumbnails and metadata, enjoy!

 ## Credits
 This script is modified from [this blog post](https://blog.rtrace.io/posts/how-to-youtube-dl/index.html) by Raffael (AKA 'Ruffy').
+Please read this blog post for legal and ethical implications.